 No, the average number of days to process all non-expedited requests was not twenty working days or fewer.
+80 percent of requests processed by OGE in Fiscal Year 2019 were placed in the non-expedited processing track.

 B. Backlogs